RofixWork/docker-with-php_mysql_phpmyadmin_pdo/mysql_data/Readme.md

-# Dont create here any files or folders
+# Dont create in this folder any files or folders